fbpx

 For help and advice about quitting, visit our Stop Smoking pages or join our free online forum, Quit Support.

-Exposure to second hand smoke is also a cause of lung cancer so it is important to avoid second hand smoke as much as possible.
+Exposure to second-hand smoke is also a cause of lung cancer so it is important to avoid second-hand smoke as much as possible.

 If any of your family members smoke, ask them to go outside and not smoke in the house or car.
 Better still, encourage them to stop smoking for good – for their health and yours too.

+Eat five portions of fruit and vegetables every day.
+Reduce your fat intake and eat less sugar and salt.
 We also recommend eating healthier proteins like fresh chicken, fish and/or pulses and reduce the amount of red and processed meats.

 The less alcohol you drink, the lower your risk of all cancers, including lung cancer.
 Men and women are advised to drink no more than 14 units of alcohol a week.

 Adults are recommended to do at least 2 and a half hours of exercise each week.
-We’re not taking about running marathons; it’s anything that increases your heart rate, makes you a little bit out of breath and warms you up.
+We’re not talking about running marathons; it’s anything that increases your heart rate, makes you a little bit out of breath and warms you up.
 This can include:

 • Brisk walking